Adarsh-aot/ai_scribe/scribe.ai/ollama.md

     pip install -r requirements.txt
     ```

+    - For more details on setup, see the [langchain groq](./Readme.md).

 2. **Modify the `services.py`**:
     - Update the `create_llm` function in `app/services.py` to use `ChatOllama` instead of `ChatGroq`:
     ```python